solo-io/wasm/docs/content/tutorial_code/docker.md

 There are a few things here which are worth highlighting.

 1) `root_id: "stats_root_id"`: the root_id is a new concept to wasm filters, but very important.
-Similar to the "filter_name" in traditional envoy filters, this is how envoy knows which wasm filter to use.
-If this id does not match any loaded wasm filter, it will cause envoy to crash.
+Similar to the "filter_name" in traditional
+Envoy filters, this is how Envoy knows which wasm filter to use.
+If this id does not match any loaded wasm filter, it will cause Envoy to crash.
-2) `runtime: envoy.wasm.runtime.v8`: the runtime is the type of wasm vm with which envoy will run the wasm module.
+2) `runtime: envoy.wasm.runtime.v8`: the runtime is the type of wasm vm with which Envoy will run the wasm module.
 Currently the 2 options are V8, and WAVM.
 3) The code section in this example loads the wasm filter from a local code source, but this can also be configured to load from a remote source.
 ```yaml